ronaldb4/tesan/README.md

 The purpose of the paper is to present a new embedding method that accommodates the temporal aspect of medical data (visits and their diagnoses, procedures).
-The goal of this new method is to produced improved embeddings for building machine learning algorithms.
+The goal of this new method is to produced improved embeddings for building machine learning algorithms for health care applications.

 ## This Project